noaione/yuusha-shoukan-ln/sources/v06/chapter1.md

 [...Lillywood-san.]

 Along with the words Lillywood-san gently said, Lillywood-san’s magic power also flowed into my body.
-And then, as Lillywood-san walks away from me....
+And then, as Lillywood-san walks away from me...
 Isis-san slowly approaches.

 [...Kaito... save...
 Kuromueina...
 Kuromueina has been... suffering... longer